 There are no restrictions on the use of an Encapsulation Packet to carry the IPE header and IP PDU.

-Only CCSDS AOS, TM, TC, and Prox-1 Transfer Frames shall be used to carry a CCSDS Encapsulation Packet containing an IPE header and IP PDU.
+Only CCSDS AOS, TM, TC, USLP, and Prox-1 Transfer Frames shall be used to carry a CCSDS Encapsulation Packet containing an IPE header and IP PDU.

-There are no restrictions on the use of an AOS, TM, TC, or Prox-1 transfer frame to carry an Encapsulated IP PDU.
+There are no restrictions on the use of an AOS, TM, TC, USLP, or Prox-1 transfer frame to carry an Encapsulated IP PDU.